vaadin/grid-renderers-collection-addon/README.md

 For a more comprehensive examples, see org.vaadin.grid.cellrenderers.demo.DemoUI

 ## Features

+### SimpleSelectRenderer
+Select a value with popup selector from small set of values.
+This Renderer is like ComboBox, but much simpler.
+With Converter it is possible to map non String values to String.
+See demo.

 ### BlobImageRenderer
 Render small images directly from byte[] of the bean.
 Useful when your read image as Blob field